pierwill/ssn2018aarhus/aarhus.rst

    [run through timeline]

    In 1569, a large but short-lived rebellion by Catholic nobles became the first large-scale test of the Elizabethan Settlement.
-The comprimise had allowed Catholics to retain their old beliefs in exchange for a regime of fines and loss of privileges.
+The comprimise had allowed Catholics to retain their old beliefs in exchange for monetary fines and loss of privileges.
 Elizabeth famously made these policies “not liking to make windows into men’s hearts and secret thoughts.”

-   Following the Northern Rebellion, calls for greater scrutiny of Catholics used religious discourses of divine omniscience and providential future.
+   Following the Northern Rebellion, calls for greater scrutiny of Catholics used the religious discourses of divine omniscience and providential future.

-   Official sermons (which were required listening) now included a sermon against rebellion, reminding listeners that Queen Elizabeth was appointed by God, and quotes Ecclesiastes: “Curse not the king, no not in thy thought... for the [birds] of the heaven shall carry the voice.”
+   A sermon “Against Rebellion” was added to the official sermons (which were required listening).
+It reminded listeners that Queen Elizabeth was appointed by God, and quoted Ecclesiastes: “Curse not the king, no not in thy thought... for the [birds] of heaven shall carry the voice.”

-   The state religion on which the Elizabethan regime rested had to confront the potentially subversive paradoxes of predestination and providence.
+   But the Elizabethan government had to confront a problem in the state religion.
+The potentially subversive paradoxes of predestination and providence.
 God had doomed the rebellion, proving God was Protestant.
 But the future was secret: the next rebellion could succeed.

-   Elizabeth forbid preaching about predestination.
+   Elizabeth banned preaching about predestination.

-   How to secure the future if God has determined it?
+   So: How to secure the future if God has determined it?

 ----